ARC-MARKET/lycheejs/README.md

 After you've installed the lychee.js Engine, you can directly start the `lycheejs-harvester`.

-The `./bin/configure.sh` script has to be executed initially one time via `sudo` (not `su`) in order to compile down all the lychee.js core libraries and to symlink the `lycheejs-` tools correctly into `/usr/local/bin`.
+The `./bin/maintenance/do-install.sh` script has to be executed one time with `sudo` (not `su`) in order to install all required dependencies and to symlink the `lycheejs-*` tools correctly into `/usr/local/bin`.

-We try to support as much package managers as possible inside the `./bin/configure.sh`, but if your package manager isn't supported - please let us know.

-If you want a sandboxed installation without the system-wide integration of the `lycheejs-` tools, you can use the `--sandbox` flag.
-The sandbox flag can also be used with the harvester so it does not use any native tools outside the `/opt/lycheejs` folder, which, in return will use less resources and runs better on slower machines like a Raspberry Pi.
+The `--sandbox` flag can be used with the lycheejs tools, so they do not use any native tools outside the `/opt/lycheejs` folder, which in return will use less resources and run better on slower machines like a Raspberry Pi.

 However, the sandbox flag disables all software bots like auto-testing, auto-documentation, auto-fertilization and